Nani (actor): Established actor (2017–2020)

 Nani's first release in 2019 was Jersey, opposite Shraddha Srinath, where he played a former cricketer who restart cricket for his son.
 A critical and commercial success, it is considered as the most important film of his career and was listed as one of the "Best Telugu films of 2019".
 Haricharan Pudipeddi of Hindustan Times noted, "Nani is terrific as Arjun and he hasn’t looked so comfortable in role in a while."
 Janani K of India Today stated, "Nani's expressions are pitch-perfect for Jersey.
 He plays the role of an attacking right-hand batsman and Nani's cricketing technique is top-notch."
 It won him the SIIMA Critics Award for Best Actor – Telugu.
 Nani then played a crime novelist in Nani's Gang Leader.
 It received mixed reviews but became a box-office success.
 Times of Indias Suhas Yellapantula called him the film's "heart and soul" and added that he brings the film "to life".

 Nani's only release in 2020 was his 25th film, V, where he played a serial killer opposite Aditi Rao Hydari.
-The film's was Nani's first OTT release (it was released on Amazon Prime Video), and was also his first negative character.
+The film was Nani's first OTT release (it was released on Amazon Prime Video), and was also his first negative character.
 Despite receiving mixed reviews, it became the most watched Telugu film on a streaming platform.
 Sowmya Rajendran of The News Minute opined, "Nani definitely makes a difference when he steps in.
 He's effortlessly funny, spooking people around him with his dark humour.
 But you do question his actions post the truth reveal."